bchugg/stat-map/Bayes factors.md

 $$
 B := \frac{\Pr_{\theta_1}(X)}{\Pr_{\theta_2}(X)} = \frac{\Pr(\theta_1|X)\Pr(\theta_1)}{\Pr(\theta_2 | X)\Pr(\theta_2)},
 $$
 where the second equality follows from Bayes' theorem if we place prior $\Pr(\theta)$ over the parameter space.

+Jeffreys (a Bayesian) gave a table summarizing how much evidence is provided by different values of $B$.
+So did Kass and Raftery in 1995.
+This is pretty silly, as it depends on the application and what actions we're considering on the basis of $B$.